Raspberry Mojitos with Basil

-This past weekend we had friends over to taste-test this recipe.
-It was unanimously agreed that these Raspberry Mojitos are special.
+Last National Mojito day, we had some friends over to taste-test this recipe.
+Between my friends and I, it was unanimously agreed that these Raspberry Mojitos are special.
 Dangerously special.

 So much so, that I’ve changed my original by-the-glass recipe to make a whole pitcher of mojitos.

 Raspberry Mojitos with basil are my new favorite thing.
 Watch out, they might be your new favorite thing as well!